KAN-Koopman Based Rapid Detection Of Battery Thermal Anomalies With Diagnostics Guarantees: Simulation Results

 \subsection{Details of KAN-Koopman implementation}

 \textbf{KAN architecture:} We consider a two-layered KAN network with a network configuration of $[\![4, 3, 1 ]\!]$: input layer with width 4 (four features $T_2, T_{\infty}, I,\dot{Q}_c $), followed by a KAN layer of width 3, and the final KAN layer of width 1 (single output $\mathbb{T}_1$).
-This architecture contains a total of $15$ learnable activation functions, $12$ in the $1^{st}$ and $3$ in the $2^{nd}$ KAN layer.
-Furthermore, we consider the grid $G=5$ and spline order $\kappa =3$ to approximate the learnable functions.
+Furthermore, we consider the grid $G=5$ and spline order $\kappa =3$ for the KAN model.

 \textbf{Koopman parameters:} We consider a learning window of length $3000$ data-points ($30s$) with delay-embedding length of $2100$ to generate predictions for the next $500$ observations ($5s$).
 Furthermore, we choose a threshold of $0.03$ based on the nominal fluctuations in residual $\mathbb{r}$ under $\Vert \delta_{k} \Vert, \delta_{1_k} \!= \!0$.
 We have used the average of generated residuals over a moving window of 3000 to reduce the setting and resetting of the attack detection flag during threshold crossings.